Ferromagnet with a noncollinear antiferromagnetic order and anomalous Hall effect: Acknowledgements

 The authors thanks S.V.
-Aksenov, M.S.
+Aksenov, V.P.
+Mineev, M.S.
 Shustin, and P.O.
 Sukhachov for helpful discussions.
 The author is grateful to Pirinem School of Theoretical Physics for hospitality during the Summer of 2025.
 This work is supported by FFWR-2024-0016.